How to Make Money Online With Affiliate Marketing

 Amazon's commission rate is pennies from each dollar of merchandise that you sell.
 What many people don't know is that there are affiliate opportunities out there that pay commission rates that are much more favorable, from $20-$100 (and even more).
 Browse affiliate networks like Commission Junction, Share-a-Sale, Rakuten, and Ejunkie for opportunities and their general commission rate.

 Target a Niche

 If you're just starting out, a niche market is the obvious way to go.
 Look for a market that has a clearly defined need and willing audience.
 Then, find affiliate opportunities that dovetail with that niche market.

-Once you have a great product you believe and a target market, you'll need to stock a site with quality content that will help drive traffic and affiliate sales.
-This article has some great tips on the nitty gritty of creating your own website.
-Once you have your website set up, you'll want to optimized it for conversions and sales.
-Learn about the four qualities of an effective website.
+Once you have a great product you believe in and a target market, you'll need to stock a site with quality content that will help drive traffic and affiliate sales.
+Once you have your website set up, you'll want to optimize it for conversions and sales.

 The most successful affiliate marketers build compelling content first, and affiliate revenue later.
 Chris Brogan has said: "when there’s an opportunity to bring something of value to your community and make some money for your efforts, then you’re looking at what I think of as a great opportunity."

-A couple of years ago, the FCC introduced new rules that covered the increasingly professionalizing world of bloggers.
+The FTC enforces a set of rules that cover the increasingly professionalizing world of bloggers and online influencers.
 Now you must disclose when you have a financial interest in a product or service you feature on your blog.
 This goes for sponsored posts, but more importantly, affiliate links.